Stifled Creativity and Its Damaging Impact on the ADHD Brain

 “People think creativity is self-indulgent; they don’t think it is productive enough.
 I say, ‘Unused creativity is not benign.’
 And what I really mean is, that when people sit on that creativity or deny it, it festers, it metastasizes into resentment, grief, and heartbreak.”

 People with ADHD are naturally curious, impulsive, chaotic, sensitive, and playful.
 When we try to live contrary to who we are, using untold energy attempting to be something we’re not and frankly never will be, that hurts us.
-This toxic struggle reminds me of something Albert Einstein said:
+This struggle reminds me of something Albert Einstein said:

 “Everyone’s a genius, but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”